SerezhaK/Tiskistore/README.md

 The .env file must be in the root directory

-API_ID and LOGIN PASSWORD pair are mutually exclusive and need for gateway work More detailed information can be found on the website sms.ru.
+API_ID and LOGIN PASSWORD pair are mutually exclusive and need for gateway work.
+More detailed information can be found on the website sms.ru.

     DB_NAME=